Ken-omlet/Kawin-Gowan/README.md

 # Hello!
 My name is Kawin Gowan

-## Student
+## About me

-Seeking internship opportunities in Web design, backend, and IoT development.
+Seeking internship opportunities in web development, backend engineering, and IoT development.

 - 🗺️ I'm live in Bankok, Thailand
 - 📱 You can contact me at kawingowan@gmail.com

-## I can use
+## Skills

 <p align="left">
   <a href="https://www.python.org/" target="_blank">